 How do I prevent periodontal disease from recurring?

 Good oral hygiene at home is essential to help keep periodontal disease from becoming more serious or recurring.
-Dr. Bennett also will want to see you at regular intervals.
-You may need to schedule more frequent visits then you have in the past.
-You don’t have to loose teeth to periodontal disease.
+We will want to see you at regular intervals, too.
+You may need to schedule more frequent visits than you have in the past.
+You don’t have to lose teeth to periodontal disease.
 Brush, clean between your teeth, eat a balanced diet, and schedule regular dental visits for a lifetime of healthy smiles.